Canonical URLs and Duplicate Content in Magento

 Use Canonical Link Meta Tag for Products – ‘No’;

-If you want Google (or any other search engine) to index the products pages only, complete the next settings:
+If you want Google to index the product pages only:

 Use Canonical Link Meta Tag for Categories – ‘No’;